DavidCandreanu00/CarbonZero/README.md

 ### Step 3.
 Start the Web App

 Instructions:
--open a new Terminal instance -run: ‘cd Desktop/carbon_zero’ -run: ‘npm start’
+- open a new Terminal instance
+- run: ‘cd Desktop/carbon_zero'
+- run: ‘npm start’

 The web app should now be opened in a Mozilla Firefox window.
-It can also be accessed at: localhost:3000
+It can also be accessed at:
+*localhost:3000*